Travelling to Siquijor and wondering where to stay in Siquijor Island?

 Suite Princess Beach Resort

 A two-level building that resembles a private villa with a pool, Suite Princess Beach Resort is a top choice for Maria, Siquijor accommodation.
-Opening out onto a pretty strip of private beach, with canoes and other water sports offered, you’re in for a fun stay!
+The resort is quite remote and opens out onto a private strip of the beach.

-Ideal for couples or families, guests mingle at the spacious poolside decking, or over drinks and snacks at the communal lounge.
-Sky Bar and Restaurant caters for all your meals, serving a varied local and international menu, but you can also cook for yourself at the shared kitchen area.
+Ideal for couples or families, guests can mingle at the spacious poolside decking, or over drinks and snacks at the communal lounge.
+Sky Bar and Restaurant caters for meals, serving a varied local and international menu, but you can also cook for yourself at the shared kitchen area.

 Click here for the latest prices.